apify/apify-docs/sources/platform/proxy/google_serp_proxy.md

 When using the proxy, **pricing is based on the number of requests made**.

-To use Google SERP proxy or for more information, [contact us](https://apify.com/contact).

 ## Connecting to Google SERP proxy {#connecting-to-google-serp-proxy}

 Requests made through the proxy are automatically routed through a proxy server from the selected country and pure **HTML code of the search result page is returned**.